Syntax

 ALTER TABLE employees ADD age int;

-• If your table is defined with a schema registry, its columns can not be altered.
+- If your table is defined with a schema registry, you can change the table schema by

 DROP COLUMN